Ancient Wars: Sparta: The Spartan campaign

 The campaign begins in 480 BC, with the second Persian invasion of Greece underway.
 Leonidas has urged his countrymen to put aside their differences and unite against the Empire, whilst he heads for Thermopylae with a small force.
-With the rest of Greece, including even Spartan's civilians, thinking his resistance is doomed to failure, Leonidas's nephew Pausanias is sent to talk him out of fighting.
-Leonidas, however, refuses to back down, and tells Pausanias the story of his early days as king.
+With the rest of Greece, including even Spartan civilians, thinking his resistance is doomed to failure, Leonidas's nephew Pausanias is sent to talk him out of fighting.
+Leonidas, however, refuses to back down and tells Pausanias the story of his early days as king.

 40 years prior, Leonidas's father, Anaxandridas, exiled his own brother, Demaratus, and seized the throne, leading Sparta into an age of aggression.
 When he died, Leonidas inherited a land devastated by conflict and surrounded by enemies, but he continued his father's belligerent ways.
 Shortly thereafter, Leonidas faces a rebellion in Helos.
 When his counsellor, Candaules, opines that the reason for the revolt is that Anaxandridas was too cruel, Leonidas argues that the revolt is evidence that his father was far too lenient.
 Leonidas is then approached by Demaratus, who offers his services, and with their combined forces, they put down the rebellion.
 Immediately thereafter, however, Demaratus betrays Leonidas, and attacks Sparta.
 As he returns to the city, Leonidas comes to see the truth in Candaules's cautions, accepting that by continuing his father's violence, he has brought hardship on himself and Sparta.
 He arrives to find Sparta under siege by Demaratus and an army of Athenians.
 Rousing his men, he leads an attack against Demaratus's much larger and better-fortified army, and against all odds, they defeat the invaders, although Demaratus escapes.

 Leonidas's story of defending Sparta from a larger force inspires Pausanias to join Leonidas, who acknowledges that due to his own war-mongering, none of the other states trust the Spartans, and thus, he's hoping the upcoming battle will show the others that Sparta can defend them.
 At the Battle of Thermopylae, Demaratus is killed, and Leonidas sacrifices himself to allow Pausanias to escape, appointing him as general of the army.
 After hearing of the sacrifice made by the Spartans, thousands of Greeks join the struggle, even the Athenians, who are led by Miltiades, a veteran of the Battle of Marathon.
 At the Battle of Salamis, the Greeks are victorious, breaking the back of the Persian navy.
 As the Battle of Platea also swings in the Greeks' favour, Mardonius advises Xerxes to retreat to Miletus and stand his ground.
 Xerxes does so, but he is once again defeated, and when his barge is destroyed, he drowns.
 In the wake of their victory, Pausanias declares that "the time for enmity is over," telling Miltiades, "let our friendship be the shield that protects our land forever."